influxdata/telegraf/plugins/outputs/bigquery/README.md

 * string
 * boolean

-All field naming restrictions that apply to BigQuery sould apply to the measurements to be imported.
+All field naming restrictions that apply to BigQuery should apply to the measurements to be imported.

 Tables on BigQuery should be created before hand and they are not created during persistence